MaksimDzhangirov/backendBankExample/docs/part55-eng.md

 }
 ```

-Then let's go `taskProcessor.start()` and save its output error to this
+Then, let's call `taskProcessor.start()` and save its output error to this
 variable.

 ```go